 8 Reasons to Plant a Daylily Garden

-Daylilies are hardy little buggers.
 You plant fans in the early spring, keep them weeded and watch them take off.
 I even got some flowers the first year after planting from single fans!

 They multiply quickly, filling in gaps and limiting the amount of weeding you need to do.
 I go through a few times a season with my Cape Cod Weeder cleaning up between the plants and things stay nice.

-They come in beautiful colors and patterns
+Daylilies come in beautiful colors and patterns

 Daylilies are available in yellows, reds, oranges and purples.
 You can find yellows so pale they’re almost white and burgundies that almost look black.